 Consider a table in the data warehouse

-user_properties.
+.
 It might make sense for this table to be unique on

-user_id, where each row represents one user of a particular product in a company.
+, where each row represents one user of a particular product in a company.
 There could also be columns with user properties such as email and other information about how they behave with the particular product.

 When building an Expectation Suite or running Validations, the data must first be fetched in a

-batch from a particular
+from a particular

-data context before adding the Expectations themselves (more documentation on batches can be found here).
+before adding the Expectations themselves (more documentation on batches can be found here).

 With the context configured and the batch of data instantiated, the actual Expectations can be defined based on the business context surrounding the dataset.
 For instance, below is an example of an expectation ensuring the table is unique on